 Replacement Scrappy: Jason Harris and Tiffany Phelps, the host/announcer tandem on 2000.
 Jason was nothing at all like the cool Mr. Summers, and Tiffany was overbearingly shrill.

-That One Obstacle: "Blue Plate Special", "Garbage Truck", "Squelch'M Waffles"— pretty much any obstacle where the team member had to find the flag hidden in gunge.
+"Blue Plate Special", "Garbage Truck", "Squelch'M Waffles" - pretty much any obstacle where the team member had to find the flag hidden in gunge.
+At least one team lost nearly 50 seconds on such an obstacle and ended up with only two prizes; Marc gave them the third prize out of pity.

-Also, any time a fourth tunnel was added to "Sushi" or "Dallas".
+Any time a fourth tunnel was added to "Sushi" or "Dallas".
+An already long obstacle now became the difference between getting all eight prizes and not doing so.

 Cranked right on up to Platform Hell whenever the producers deliberately made finding the flag more difficult: